 Keep in mind that large empty rooms tend to produce echoes, which decrease sound quality.

-2. Place microphones strategically throughout the room to maintain a faithful written record
+2. Place microphones strategically throughout the room

 Making sure there are microphones in all key locations helps to ensure that all relevant spoken words are captured on the recording.